Deportation of Azerbaijanis from Armenia: Nagorno-Karabakh conflict

 According to the census of 1979, Azerbaijanis were the largest minority in Armenia making up 5.3% of Armenia's population (approximately 160,800 people).

 According to a 2003 United Nations High Commissioner for Refugees report, Azerbaijanis were expelled from Armenia or fled out of fear following the anti-Armenian pogroms in Sumgait and Baku of 1988–89.
 Armenian nationalists, together with the Soviet republic's administration, were thought to have co-operated in driving Azerbaijanis out.
 According to data collected by Arif Yunusov, about 40,897 Azerbaijani families fled and 216 Azerbaijanis died (127 of them killed by Armenians) during the resettlements in 1988–1991.
 Soviet official statistics confirmed 25 victims from that list to be killed in the northern regions of Armenia, including the Gugark district, where 11 people were killed during the Gugark pogrom.
 The remainder of the Azerbaijani population was driven away from the country in 1991.
 By 2004, not more than 30 Azerbaijanis were living in Armenia.

 Razmik Panossian refers to this population transfer as the last phase of Armenia's gradual ethnic homogenization and an episode of ethnic cleansing that increased the country's ethnic Armenian population from 97% to 98%.
 According to Russian human rights defender Sergey Lyozov, the mass deportation of Azerbaijanis from Armenia in November 1988 was one of the factors that turned the Nagorno-Karabakh conflict into a "battle to the end" involving either physical extermination or total expulsion of an ethnic group.

-Changes in the demographic character were accompanied by a policy of renaming settlements and toponyms on the territory of Armenian SSR.
-In total, more than 600 toponyms have been renamed from 1924 to 1988 in Armenian SSR.
-Such alterations of toponyms continued in post-Soviet period.
+Changes in the demographic character were accompanied by a policy of renaming settlements and toponyms on the territory of the Armenian SSR.
+In total, more than 600 toponyms were renamed in the Armenian SSR between 1924 and 1988.
+Such alterations of toponyms continued in the post-Soviet period.
 According to State Committee's superior Manuk Vardanyan, 57 toponyms were further renamed in 2006, with plans to rename a further 21 settlements in 2007.
 Azerbaijani cultural institutions in Armenia also suffered as a result of the expulsions.
 The Agababa-Childir and Daralagoz ashig schools entirely disappeared in the wake of the expulsion of Azerbaijanis from Armenia.